Alan Arkin: Personal life and death

-Arkin was married three times; his first two marriages ended in divorce.
+Arkin was married three times.
 He and his first wife, Jeremy Yaffe, had two sons: Adam (born August 19, 1956) and Matthew (born March 21, 1960).
-He was married to actress-screenwriter Barbara Dana from 1964 to 1994; she appeared with him in segments of Sesame Street in the 1970s.
-They lived in Chappaqua, New York.
-In 1967, they had a son, Anthony.
+From 1964 to 1994 he was married to actress-screenwriter Barbara Dana, with whom he appeared in segments of Sesame Street in the 1970s.
+They lived in Chappaqua, New York and had a son, Anthony, in 1967.

 In 1996, two years after his divorce from Dana, Arkin married psychotherapist Dr. Suzanne Newlander.
 He would later adopt her surname for his character, Norman Newlander, in the Netflix series The Kominsky Method.

 Beginning in the late 1990s, he and Suzanne Newlander maintained a seasonal home in Cape Breton Island in the Canadian province of Nova Scotia.
 Arkin said that he "felt an energy in Cape Breton that [he] never felt anywhere in the world."
 In 2019, Arkin recorded his vocal performance as Wild Knuckles in Minions: The Rise of Gru in a recording studio in Point Aconi, near his home.

-Arkin died at his home in San Marcos, California, on June 29, 2023, at the age of 89.
+Arkin died at his home in Carlsbad, California, on June 29, 2023, at the age of 89.
 His death was attributed to heart problems, of which he had a history.